RabbitHole26/taskAutomator/README.md

 source ~/.bash_aliases
 ```

-Now you should be able to run your main script using viteinstall and reload your aliases using aliass.
+Now you should be able to run your main script using the alias of your choice and reload your aliases using `aliass`.

 ### Using the script